antoniofull/thexpatmagazine.com/src/pages/blog/2018-02-19-15-jobs-that-will-make-you-travel-the-world.md

 #### **Teach your language.**

-There are so many people around the world who want to learn a new language, and if you like teaching why should&#8217;t you just catch this opportunity?
-English isn&#8217;t the only language they want to learn, do you speak Spanish, Italian, Mandarin, French or anything else?
+There are so many people around the world who want to learn a new language, and if you like teaching why should't you just catch this opportunity?
+English isn't the only language they want to learn, do you speak Spanish, Italian, Mandarin, French or anything else?
 Look for jobs or setup your own classes by advertising at universities, school or online.

 #### **Tour Guide.**